 Interested in becoming a bookkeeper?
 Here's a free training program to check out!

 Do you enjoy assisting people, but prefer not to be on the phone?
 Provide customer service detail via live chat and email.
 Most of these companies require individuals to be proficient typists.

 Check out this post for more chat jobs!

-This is probably one of the most frequent work at home jobs that I receive questions about.
+Data entry is one of the most common work-at-home jobs that I receive questions about.
 In fact, I was hesitant to even include them due to the fact that they pay so little – I’m talking pennies per document.
-But here are a few to check out if you’re dead set on doing data entry.
+But here are a couple to check out if you’re dead set on doing straight data entry.

-Looking for more data-entry gigs?
+Looking for more typing jobs?
 Check out this post for jobs for fast and accurate typists!

-Short tasks or micro-tasks are just what they sound like – jobs that take a short time to complete, often times only minutes.
-Payouts and tasks (watching videos, testing websites, Internet searches, etc.) vary greatly, so make sure to check out these sites to see what’s available.
+Short tasks or micro-tasks are just what they sound like – jobs that take a short time to complete, often only minutes.
+Payouts and functions (watching videos, testing websites, internet searches, etc.) vary greatly, so make sure to check out these sites to see what’s available.

 Need more ideas?
 Check out this post for a big list of short task companies!

 Online competition is fierce, so companies are getting creative with how they reach consumers.
 Instead of spending marketing dollars on traditional advertising, brands are reaching out to consumers in unique ways, like smartphone apps.
 The great thing about using your smartphone to make money is there are real customer reviews for each app, so you can get a better idea of which ones are legit and which ones to stay away from.